jomasego/specialist-work-recommendations/data/knowledge_base/05_dispute_resolution.md

-# Dispute Resolution on Shakers
+# Dispute Resolution on Makers

 While we hope all projects go smoothly, disagreements can sometimes arise.
-Shakers provides a dispute resolution process to help clients and freelancers resolve issues fairly.
+Makers provides a dispute resolution process to help clients and freelancers resolve issues fairly.

 ## When to Raise a Dispute